jimhigson/oboe.js/writing/main/4_Design_and_Reflection.md

 ~~~~

 Here we can extract the runners using the pattern `{name time}` or
-`medalWinners.*` but the location of the node in the document gives
+`medalWinners.*` but the nodes alone are insufficient because their location
-information which is as important as its content.
+communicates information which is as important as their content.
 The `path` parameter
-provides the location information as an array of strings plotting a
+provides the location as an array of strings plotting a
 descent from the JSON root to the found node.
 For example,
 `['medalWinners', 'gold']`.
 Similarly, the `ancestors` array is a list
 of the ancestors starting at the immediate parent of the found node and